lerna-ai/architecture/Component_Recommendation.md

       - ${ES_DATA}:/var/lib/elasticsearch/data
 ```

-We also need to set up the required environment variables.
-We can use the following `.env` file
+You also need to set up the required environment variables.
+You can use the following `.env` file:

 ```shell
 ES_JAVA_OPTS=-Xms512m -Xmx512m
 ES_DATA=./docker-persistence/es/data
 ```

 ### ActionML

-ActionML server contains the main harness app, an extra tool that provides CLI support to harness app and an optional instance of watchtower that provides "hot swap" support for development purposes.
+ActionML server contains three components: a main harness app, a tool that provides CLI support to the harness app, and an optional instance of watchtower that provides "hot swap" support for developers.

-ActionML should be run as docker container.
-We can start it with the following docker-compose script
+ActionML should run as a docker container.
+You can start it with the following docker-compose script:

 ```yaml
 version: '3'